Surfshark VPN Review 2025: Is It Worth the Money?

 Surfshark Review: Quick Expert Summary

-The provider also works with top streaming sites like Netflix and Max, and it allows torrenting on all of its servers.
-Plus, it has 3,200+ servers in 100 countries, which makes it easy for most users to connect to nearby servers for fast speeds.
+The provider works with top streaming sites like Netflix and Max, and it has servers in 100 countries, which makes it easy for most users to connect to nearby servers for fast speeds.

 In addition to industry-standard security features, Surfshark also comes with: